07 October 2021

 - For people with hearing impairments, it is absolutely crucial to add subtitles/sign language translation to multimedia on websites or ensure accurate transcriptions.

 - People with limited mobility and other physical disabilities sometimes require hand-free “joysticks” (e.g. “head mouse” operated by head movements), eye-gaze, or sip-and-puff systems.
-There’s also a voice control software with a voice driver that converts speech to text and controls computers with voice commands.
+There’s also a speech recognition software with a voice driver that converts speech to text and controls computers with voice commands.

 - Users with epilepsy already have a hard time with visual overstimulation, so examine your animations and banners.
 They can’t be aggressive or flashing, otherwise, they may trigger an epilepsy episode and hurt somebody.